eavdmeer/noarch-sqlite3/README.md

   }
   console.log(records);
 });

+// Promise style
+async function run()
+{
+  const records = await db.all('SELECT * FROM table');
+  console.log(records);
+}

+run()
+  .catch(err => console.log(err.message));
 ```

+All functions allow you to use either Promise-style calling or callback-style.
+You **cannot** mix the two styles.
+If you use callback-style, may functions will return the `Database` object to allow for function chaining.
+In case of Promise-style, that will not be available.

 ## API Documentation

 The API is mostly identical to that of the [sqlite3] package and its [API](https://github.com/TryGhost/node-sqlite3/wiki/API).

+> :point_up: this module allows you to use Promise-style calling, which is not available in the [sqlite3] package.

 <a id="new"></a>
 ### new sqlite3.Database(filename [, options])
 Return a new Database object.
-This will use the executable set by the `sqlite3Path`option to determine your current `sqlite3` command line version.
+This will use the executable set by the `sqlite3Path` option to determine your current `sqlite3` command line version.
 It will detect whether JSON is supported (`Database.useJson`).

 * `filename`: The name of your new or already existing sqlite3 database
 * `options` (optional) Object containing valid option properties.